19 min read

 Duration: L-1A is initially granted for up to 3 years (1 year if establishing a new U.S. office) and can extend to 7 years maximum.
 L-1B can extend to 5 years maximum.
 Both categories allow dual intent, making them attractive for professionals pursuing permanent residence.

-Additional Benefit for Canadian Nationals: Rather than having to wait for a visa at a US Consulate, Canadian Nationals are able to obtain the L-1 directly at entry from CBP.
-This saves significant time and resources and serves to significantly expedite the process.
+Additional Benefit for Canadian Nationals: Rather than having to wait for a visa at a US Consulate, Canadian Nationals can obtain the L-1 directly at entry from CBP.
+This saves time and resources and speeds up the process.
 Canadian nationals must still meet all other requirements of the L-1 to obtain entry.

 Investor and Entrepreneur Pathways